darkfeline/drchrono-birthday/README.md

         DRCHRONO_BIRTHDAY_SECRETS = "/opt/drchrono-birthday/client_secrets.json"

-3. Set up SMTP.
-Edit the file `management/commands/sendbirthdaymessages.py` and define the function `configure_smtp()`.
-This function should return a Python `smtplib.SMTP` object that is configured and authenticated accordingly.
-   Also, edit the constant `_FROM_ADDR` in the same file with the desired sending address for birthday emails.
 6. Configure SMTP.
 An example config is included (`config.ini`).
 Edit it and save it somewhere to use in the next step.
-4. Set up a cron job to run the custom command `python2 manage.py sendbirthdaymessages /opt/drchrono-birthday/config.ini` daily.
+7. Set up a cron job to run the custom command `python2 manage.py sendbirthdaymessages /opt/drchrono-birthday/config.ini` daily.

 drchrono Birthday requires the default set of Django installed apps and